bibliotechy/bibliotechy.github.com/elag-ansible/README.md

 But that’s a high level abstraction, and I think we want to start much lower.

-At its core, Ansible is a Python library and executable (or really, libraries and executables) that run a sequence of tasks based on the configuration your provide it via (mostly) yaml files.
-Ansible is also a set of practices that are encouraged, though not necessarily enforced, by the expectations of the executable.
+At its core, Ansible is a Python library and executable (or really, libraries and executables) that run a sequence of tasks based on the configuration you provide it via (mostly) yaml files.
+Ansible is also a set of practices that are encouraged, though not necessarily enforced, by the expectations of the executables.

 Now, while Ansible is written in Python, you don’t actually need to know much about Python to use it.
 In the 5 plus years I’ve been using Ansible, I have maybe had to really dig into the Python parts of it only a handful of times, usually to troubleshoot issues that ended up being bugs that I reported or fixed in the core library.

 Basically, all you need to know is how to install Python on a machine, you’ve reached your limit of required Python knowledge to use Ansible.
 Now, knowing more about Python is certainly going to be useful for really excelling with Ansible.
 When you get into things like writing complicated templates, automated tests, or improving developer experience by standardizing python build requirements, some knowledge of working with Python will be useful.